tracktownsoftware/VS2022-Net6-WindowsFormsControls-DesignerExtensibility/README.md

 # VS2022-Net6-WindowsFormsControls-DesignerExtensibility
 Figuring out VS2022 toolbox and designer extensibility support for custom Net6 WinForms controls in VS2022

+There are two folders in this repo.
+1. VS2019_DN4pt6WinFormControl - A .Net Framework Windows Forms example that works in VS2019
+2. VS2022_Net6WinFormControl - A Net6 Windows Forms example I'm trying to make work in VS2022

 ### Folder VS2019_DN4pt6WinFormControl contains a .Net Framework 4.6 example of a Windows Forms custom MyButton control with designer extensibility in Visual Studio 2019.
 This is included here as an example of what I want to do with a Net6 Windows Forms custom control in Visual Studio 2022 (Automatically add control to Visual Studio toolbox and support design-time behavior).